Embrace the Gap: VAEs Perform Independent Mechanism Analysis: Discussion

-\textbf{Extensions to related work.} Several papers discuss the (near-)deterministic regime~\citep{nielsen_survae_2020,rolinek_variational_2019,kumar_implicit_2020}.
+\textbf{Extensions to related work.} Several papers discuss the (near-)deterministic regime~\citep{nielsen_survae_2020,rolinek_variational_2019,kumar_implicit_2020,dai2018diagnosing}.
 For example,~\citet{nielsen_survae_2020} postulate a deterministic \gls{vae} with the encoder inverting the decoder.
 Also~\citet{kumar_implicit_2020} work in that regime, but without justifying the relationship between the encoder and decoder.
 Although they show that the choice of \gls{pz} and \gls{q} influences uniqueness (by, \eg, ruling out rotations), this does not imply recovering the true latents.
 Our approach formalizes (\cref{def:selfcons}), proves (\cref{prop:selfconsist}), and demonstrates the practical feasibility of (\cref{sec:experiments}) the near-deterministic regime.
 To the best of our knowledge, all previous work relied on the linear case~\cite{lucas_dont_2019} or a (linear) approximation and the evaluation of the \gls{elbo} \textit{around a point} to show the inductive bias on the decoder Jacobian.
 However, our main result (\cref{prop:vae_ima}) yields a nonlinear equation where the decoder Jacobian can be evaluated at \textit{any point} and is equipped with a convergence bound.
-Moreover, the consistency of \gls{vae} estimation for identifiable models~\cite{khemakhem_variational_2020} requires guarantees on \gls{q}; our result helps proving these.
+Moreover, the consistency of \gls{vae} estimation for identifiable models~\cite{khemakhem_variational_2020} requires guarantees on \gls{q}; our result helps proving these. \citet{dai2018diagnosing} use a non-factorized Gaussian variational posterior and prove in their Thm.~2 (including the $\dim \gls{obs}=\dim\gls{latent}$ case) that in the deterministic limit their $\kappa$-simple \gls{vae} can fit perfectly arbitrary observed data (barring few assumptions), while the \gls{elbo} gap tends to zero.
+In contrast, we use a factorized variational posterior; this prevents the \gls{elbo} gap to vanish in the deterministic limit, except in the special case of a decoder mean in the \gls{ima} class fitting the data perfectly. \citet{dai2018diagnosing} take the limit of ${\gamma\to+\infty}$ (here using $\gamma$ as the square root of the decoder precision and not the decoder variance as used in \cite{dai2018diagnosing}) to relate encoder and decoder properties in this limit in their Thm.~5, similarly to \cref{prop:selfconsist}.
+In contrast to our nonlinear analysis, this is derived when optimizing \wrt both encoder and decoder parameters, and with a non-factorized encoder assumption, leading to fundamentally different behavior of the solutions in the deterministic limit.
+The work done by \citet{sliwa_probing_2022}, simultaneously to ours, showcases an extensive empirical study highlighting that the \gls{ima} contrast allows distinguishing true and spurious solutions for a broad range of cases and outperforms standard regularizers such as weight decay.
 We discuss extended connections to the literature in \cref{sec:app_related} and \cref{sec:app_ext_ima_vae}.